Pacific Union College: Accomplishments

 PUC has been awarded the "California Pacific Conference Team Sportsmanship Award" five times since 2003, most recently for the 2010–2011 school year.
 In fall 2011, the coaches for varsity women's volleyball and men's soccer described it as "rebuilding" time.
 This award signifies the school that displays outstanding sportsmanship and exemplifies the true spirit of the "Champions of Character" program set forth by the NAIA.

 Intramurals

 PUC maintains an active intramural athletic program under the name RecRadio.org.
 The intramural athletic program is the top intramural athletics program in the country according to College Prowler's "Best Intramural Sports" ranking.

 Alumni

-Pacific Union College has produced a large number of distinguished alumni for a school of its size.
-It has been noted for being the "training ground for an inordinately large number of outstanding physicians, dentists, nurses, teachers and theologians" who make up part of its over 50,000 alumni.
-PUC's notable alumni include members of the United States Congress and California State Assembly; a Harlem Renaissance poet, a professional smooth jazz saxophonist, and others in the arts; multiple presidents of the World Seventh-day Adventist Church, judges, the founder of the Loma Linda University Medical Center, Adventist Health Glendale; presidents of many institutions of higher education including the University of Houston.
-Notable alumni also include numerous scientists, professors, television personalities and a surgeon in the Japanese Imperial Army.
+Pacific Union College has been described as a "training ground for an inordinately large number of outstanding physicians, dentists, nurses, teachers and theologians" who make up its 50,000 alumni.
+A large majority of students who graduate from the college do so with degrees in the health sciences.
+Most of PUC's notable alumni include individuals in academic administration or political offices, though some have been recognized in other fields.